2025-2026 Scholarship Winner

 When are scholarship funds distributed?

-The $1,000 scholarship is paid within three months of announcement.
+The $1,000 scholarship is paid within three months of the winner announcement.
 Award recipients who withdraw or graduate before distribution forfeit the scholarship.